 Intensifying climate hazards and supply chain disruptions are exposing widening adaptation and insurance protection gaps for communities and firms across Asia.
 Global adaptation finance needs are estimated at around USD 310 to 365 billion annually by 2035, yet private finance provides less than 5% of this.
 At the same time, policy, corporate risk management, and capital allocation practices have not integrated resilience considerations at the speed or scale required: many companies still lack comprehensive resilience plans, and actions that exist are often fragmented, short-term, and disconnected from national and local adaptation priorities which present barriers to addressing risks systemically.

-This panel discussion at the AIGCC Summit will explore how multi-stakeholder partnerships — integrating investor stewardship, insurance innovation, and policymaking — can scale systemic resilience planning alongside transition planning.
+This panel discussion will explore how multi-stakeholder partnerships — integrating investor stewardship, insurance innovation, and policymaking — can scale systemic resilience planning alongside transition planning.
 The panel will examine how resilience investments can unlock better insurance terms and lower the cost of capital, how asset owners and managers can embed climate resilience governance into operations and supply chains in ways that create financial value, and how policy enablers can scale resilience efforts in Asia.

 Coffee Break and Networking

-C-level Asset Owners Panel –
+Asset Owners Panel – Climate Portfolio Impact and Value Drivers

 Asset owners act as essential enablers of capital mobilisation, helping to address Asia’s trillion dollar climate funding gap by shaping how climate risks and opportunities are assessed and embedded into their investments.
 Having already begun integrating climate considerations into their portfolios, asset owners are refining investment approaches that balance climate-related risks, emerging opportunity sets, and long-term value creation.
 This session will bring C-suite asset owners together for a high-impact discussion on what has worked, what has not, and what is needed to accelerate climate-aligned investment across the region.
 The dialogue will draw on lessons from recent years of implementation and highlight practical insights to advance climate investment strategies across Asia.